Luuuuuig/Bachelor-End-Project/docs/process/Process_Cleaned_V1.0.md

 The pre-PO check therefore serves a different purpose from the confirmation check later in the process.

-## 4.8 Buyer authorization and additional approval
+## 4.8 Buyer authorization and additional approval----Stated

 The operational buyer has stated that his normal purchasing authority applies up to the internal **€10,000** limit.
 Orders above **€10,000** require an additional approval step before the order can continue through the normal release process.